 My son currently has quiet time in his room while my daughter has her afternoon nap.
 She typically goes down between 12:30-1:00pm.
-Both kids go into their rooms around the same time and I encourage my son to play quietly until he hears his sister wake up from her nap.
+Both kids go into their rooms around the same time and I encourage my son to play “quietly” until he hears his sister wake up from her nap.
 If she sleeps for longer than two hours then he will often come down and see me before then, but sometimes I have to go and interrupt him to tell him he’s done.

 3. Give suggestions or choices of activities.

 If your child doesn’t have toys in their room, you could have quiet time in another part of the house where there are toys, or you could have specific activities set up in your child’s room for quiet time and then remove them afterwards.
 Jenae at I Can Teach My Child shares her quiet time boxes here.
 Some kids just read books and do learning activities/puzzles during quiet time and don’t play with toys.
 Do whatever works for you and your child.

-We created a simple quiet time poster to put on the back of my son’s door (above).
+We created a simple quiet time poster to put on the back of my oldest son’s door (below).
 It helps remind him of the activities and play “tools” that he has available to him during quiet time.
 He told me the activities to put on the list and when we first started doing quiet time he would give me a play by play every day of what he did (pointing at each item on the poster in order)… once he was done with his free time.
 I loved hearing about how he spent his time… and I thought it was a great conversation activity for strengthening his memory and working on sequencing too!

 4. Practice quiet time activities during other parts of the day.